Data Controller

 Type of information used

-Personal data: name, age, contact details, NHS number.
+Personal data: name, age, contact details, NHS number, National Insurance number, banking and payment details for direct payments.

 Special category data: ethnic origin, physical and mental health data.